jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

     and you can always take a moment to review the full topic and all its sub-topic details.

+from Firecracker help:

+* Here are a few tips to help you manage your daily questions: You can spread out your Review and Catchup questions through the "More Options" link directly above the calendar.
+One of the features available here is Spread Out Questions, which allows you to spread out currently assigned questions over the next 7, 14, 21, or 30 days.
+You can only spread questions out that you have completed at least once.

+* Normal Mode is a learning mode that includes about half the total number of questions, tailored to the most high-yield material.
+Switching modes will not impede any of your progress.
+Your flagged topics, notes, user-created topics and questions, comments, saved answers, and data will remain saved.
+To switch between learning modes, click the doctor icon in the upper-right, select “Account & Settings,” and then choose "Settings."

 #### Ratings  1-5 ratings

 * they're a self assessment, and you'll soon get comfortable with what they